 Reflecting all e-toll invoices at the discounted rate suggests SANRAL wants to present outstanding debt lower, despite the fact that they are reflecting the outstanding debt to unregistered road users at the higher punitive tariff.
 At the discounted value, SANRAL will still be owed around R9,2 billion as of the end of March 2017.
 OUTA believes that SANRAL will not be able to collect a meaningful portion of this debt, regardless of litigation outcomes going forward.

-The e-toll litigation process is in full swing, with OUTA having filed its papers in response to SANRAL’s declarations against its members.
+The e-toll litigation process is in full swing, with OUTA having filed its papers in response to SANRAL’s declarations against its supporters.
 These cases will be ventilated in both the high court and magistrate courts in the latter part of the year.
 In all instances, there is a constitutional element to each case, along with the technical elements that will be argued.
 We believe the courts will not want to be clogged up with numerous cases and that a few cases will first be tested in court to establish the way forward for the e-toll debacle.

 “We believe our cases are all extremely strong,” says Duvenage.
 “Not only are SANRAL going to be faced with a tough challenge when it comes to defending the lawfulness of the e-toll decision on constitutional grounds, but we have also uncovered numerous failures when it comes to billing errors and processes within the scheme.”